MGRuizDev/Clothing-Executive-Dashboard/README.md

 ![Total_Sales Table](/images/CED_TSalesPT.png)
 <br>
-The sales trends are showing a small but gradual increment in most cases for the Products.
-Except for Jeans and Dress which had a drastic rise of sales trends, both in the mid-year of 2018 for Jeans, and 2019 for Dresses.
+The sales trends are showing a small but gradual increment, in most cases, for the majority of the products, except for Jeans and Dress which had a drastic increase of sales trends, both in the mid-year of 2018 for Jeans, and 2019 for Dresses.
 It will be advisable to go deep into detail about the reason of this unexpected move with more data.

 <br>
 <br>